List of Supernatural and The Winchesters characters: Hunters

 Hunters are men and women who spend their lives hunting supernatural creatures and attempting to save those affected by these creatures.
 Most appear to have had some kind of negative encounter with the supernatural, which prompts them to become hunters.
 While hunters, by their nature, operate 'off-the-grid, there are, nevertheless, hunter communities that meet and interact with each other to exchange information and stories; the Harvelle Roadhouse was one such location until it was burnt down.
 Typically, hunters find cases by consulting newspapers to track down information about suspicious deaths in certain areas.
 Some cases come about thanks to contact with people they knew before becoming hunters or contact with people they helped during previous hunts who turn to them for their expertise.
 Some hunters are shown to have particular targets, such as Sam and Dean's initial hunts in the show's first two seasons focusing on tracking the Yellow Eyed Demon who killed Dean and Sam's parents, or Gordon Walker 'specializing' in hunting vampires.

-Alex Jones

-Annie "Alex" Jones, portrayed by Katherine Ramdeen, is a hunter appearing in Supernatural.
-She is the adoptive daughter of Jody Mills and the adoptive sister of Claire Novak.

-She was first introduced in season 9's "Alex Annie Alexis Ann".
-Annie was kidnapped by vampires from her family at a young age, where she took the name Alex, and acted as bait for her vampire "family".
-She was adopted by Jody Mills after her vampire "family" was defeated, as they had both lost their families.
-After Claire Novak was adopted by Jody, the two girls were not close until Claire saves her from vampires who returned to take revenge on Alex.
-Alex later went to nursing school and got a job at the Sioux Falls hospital, and also began to be trained as a hunter.
-In "Damaged Goods", Donna Hanscum mentions that Alex took out two vetala by herself while updating Dean.